WHO WE ARE

 Sensitive personal information

 We will not usually ask you to provide sensitive personal information.
-We will only ask you to provide sensitive personal information if we need to for a specific reason, for example, if we believe you are having difficulty dealing with your account due to illness.
+We will only ask you to provide sensitive personal information if we need to for a specific reason.
 If we request such information, we will explain why we are requesting it and how we intend to use it.

 We do not knowingly collect personal data relating to children under the age of 16.
 If you are a parent or guardian of a child under the age of 16 and think that we may have information relating to that child, please contact us.
 We will ask you to prove your relationship to the child but if you do so you may (subject to applicable law) request access to and deletion of that child’s personal data.